sarthakbhatia042/Ontology-Neo4j/Ontology Neo4j/Readme.md

  Check /POST to work with ingestion pipeline.
 We can upload any fixture document and get the expected results for modifications (CRUD operations) in the Graph.

+To work with fixture documents, start with add_zone.cypher

 ## Graph display query
 MATCH (z:Zone)
 RETURN z;